 For I can see nothing but violence [sin] and strife [anger] in the city.
 Night and day they [evil] patrol high on the city walls [looking for someone to devour].
 It [Where I live] is full of wickedness and evil; it is full of sin.
 Its streets are never free from tyranny [cruelty] and deceit [lairs against the truth]…[But] I will cry to God and the Lord will save me.
 Evening, morning and at noon I will cry and lament.
 He will deliver my souls in peace in the attack against me…O Lord, I will trust in You [to make my heart reject sin, despite the horrible conditions you will for me to live in]” (Psalm 55:2-24).

 But how can we have true hope for Our Savior to save us, if we have so little desire to change?

-Those who have a great desire to change, will simply know what God wills for them, and change one small step at a time towards a saving faith and perfection.
+Those who have a great desire to change, and know God can change them, will simply know what God wills for them, and change one small step at a time towards a saving faith and perfection.
 They will have the strength follow through with God’s will, and then grow in faith one improvement at a time.